josiahH-cf/prompt-automation/README.md

 contents populate the "Context" section before the prompt runs, and the final response is appended to that same file with a timestamped separator when you confirm with **Ctrl+Enter**.

+### Override & Settings Sync

+Per-template file selections and skip decisions are stored locally in `~/.prompt-automation/placeholder-overrides.json` and auto-synced to an editable settings file at `prompts/styles/Settings/settings.json` (key: `file_overrides.templates`).
+You can edit either location; changes propagate both ways on next run.
+This lets you version-control default overrides while still keeping user-specific runtime state local.

 ## Troubleshooting